Many car enthusiasts are curious to see if small wheels can speed up cars. As an engineer, lemme explain everything you need to know.

 Technically speaking, it seems YES.
 Practically, it depends.

-I invite you to read this whole article carefully, you won’t regret it.
-No matter what your education level is, everything is simply explained.
+I invite you to read this whole article carefully; you won’t regret it.
+No matter what your education level is, everything is explained.

 Let’s start off with understanding the simple fundamentals of wheel dynamics.
 There should be a torque through its axis to get the wheels to rotate.